lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 ```

 `@part1`
-> The STROBE Statement: STrengthening the Reporting of OBservational studies in Epidemiology. www.strobe-statement.org
+- **STrengthening the Reporting of OBservational studies in Epidemiology.** (www.strobe-statement.org)

-**Most journals require completion of STROBE checklist**, including to: {{1}}
+- **Most journals require completion of STROBE checklist**, including to: {{1}}

-> - *Describe any efforts to address potential sources of bias* {{2}}
-> - *Describe all statistical methods, including those used to control for confounding* {{2}}
+    - *"Describe ... methods ... used to control for confounding"* {{2}}
-> - *Make clear which confounders were adjusted for and why they were included* {{2}}
+    - *"Make clear which confounders were adjusted for and why they were included"* {{2}}
-> - *Give unadjusted estimates and ... confounder-adjusted estimates* {{2}}
+    - *"Give unadjusted estimates and ... confounder-adjusted estimates"* {{2}}

 `@script`
-Before getting into model creating, we should touch on a key guideline for doing cohort analysis, which is the STROBE statement.
-STROBE stands for strengthening the reporting of observational studies in epidemiology.
-Your analyses and final presentation of results should be informed by this checklist.
-Besides it being the right thing to do to be thorough and careful during data analysis, this checklist forces you to think about specific things to at the minimum do.
-For instance, controlling for bias such as with confounding, why and how confounders were included and to include both unadjusted and adjusted results.
-Throughout the rest of the course, we will return to the STROBE checklist to help guide what we do and what we think about for doing cohort analyses.
+Before going further, let's talk about the key guideline for cohort analyses, which is STROBE, or strengthening the reporting of observational studies in epidemiology.
+Use this checklist to guide your analyses and final presentation of results.
+This checklist forces you to think about at least the minimum thing to do.
+For instance, why and how confounders were chosen and included.
+We'll be returning to STROBE many times.

 ---